FOR LEARNING TIPS & PROGRAM ANNOUNCEMENTS

-SERVING ADULT STUDENTS IN
+SERVING ADULT STUDENTS IN EASTERN SUSSEX COUNTY

 In operation since 2004, the English as a Second Language Program at the Lutheran Church of our Savior is the largest of its kind in Sussex County.
 Free Classes for adults at proficiency levels from beginner to advanced are offered in day and evening sessions and focus on social interaction, vocabulary and conversation, grammar, writing and reading comprehension.
-Free childcare (6 months - 11 years) is available both morning and evening.
-There is a $25 fee for textbook and workbook.
-Classes are held at the Lutheran Church of Our Savior, 20276 Bay Vista Road, Rehoboth Beach, DE

 In 2003, our congregation became aware of the need for an ESL program to serve the residents of Eastern Sussex County.
 We spent that year securing funding, studying other successful ESL programs and building excitement for this ministry within our congregation.
 English classes began in January 2004 at the church, and over the years, have been supplemented at various times by health fair activities, seminars/workshops on immigration and taxes, workshops, as well as programs about vital community resources.
 In addition, the program has periodically offered pre-GED classes, citizenship classes, and basic computer classes.
 Individual students often receive help, as needed, with supplemental food, housing, solving utility issues, obtaining a driver license, immigration information and referrals for medical problems.